SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 ---
 id: cloud-flex-credits-accounts
+title: Cloud Flex Credits Accounts
 ---

-# Cloud Flex Credits Accounts

 Sumo Logic provides flexible account types within its Cloud Flex Credits packaging for any size organization.
 A **credit** is a unit of measure that tracks utilization, whether data ingested (GB), storage, or metrics, throughout a contract period.
 Credits can be used as needed for your desired purpose.
 This allows you to manage your account without unnecessary waste.